 Many patients struggle to lose weight through exercise and diet modifications alone.
 Bariatric surgery may provide these patients with the necessary tools to finally lose excess pounds and keep them off.
 Some people who are considering weight-loss surgery have questions about potential side effects after the procedure.
-Dr. Fernando Garcia and Dr. David Vazquez have the experience to perform a successful procedure while minimizing the chance of bariatric surgery side effects.
-Contact Tijuana Bariatics and their team of specialists to find out how a weight-loss procedure can transform your life.
+Dr. Fernando Garcia has the experience to perform a successful procedure while minimizing the chance of bariatric surgery side effects.
+Contact Tijuana Bariatrics and their team of specialists to find out how a weight-loss procedure can transform your life.

 Common Side Effects

 Patients may experience some short-term side effects following their procedure.
 Fortunately, these conditions should improve over the first two to three weeks:

 - Body aches – Most patients can manage aches with over-the-counter medications.
 However, non-steroidal anti-inflammatory drugs, such as ibuprofen, should be avoided.